storybookjs/frontpage/src/content/recipes/tailwindcss.md

  },
 ```

-## Import the tailwind.css file into Storybook
+## Provide Tailwind to stories

-Now you can import the tailwind.css file into your .storybook/preview-head.html file.
+Now you can import the `tailwind.css` file into your `.storybook/preview-head.html` file.
 This will make Tailwind’s style classes available to all of your stories.

 ```html
 <!-- ./storybook/preview-head.html -->